 Establish a centralized, comprehensive, professionally managed content operations.

-Content Coach and Project Manager
+Interim Content Program and Project Management

 Design and implement a customer voice program to continuously acquire, process and deploy customer insights, experiences and stories in short, targeted audio/video recordings.
 Deploy as a library of modular, configurable “storyboards” that can be injected into any content and conversations.